protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 Note that we have declared a [Dictionary][cdc-dict-type] and stored it in a variable named `owners`.
 This dictionary has the type `{UInt64: Address}` which maps [unsigned 64-bit integers][cdc-integer-type] to users' [Addresses][cdc-address-type].
 We will use `owners` to keep track of all the current owners of NFTs globally.

-Next, we instantialize the array with a `nil` stored as the first element in the `init()` constructor method.
-In Cadence, it is an error

 Also note that the `owners` variable is prepended by a `var` keyword, while the `id` variable is prepended by a `let` keyword.
 In Cadence, a mutable variable is defined using `var` while an immutable one is defined with `let`.

 > **💡 Immutable vs mutable**